kenko-l/100-days-of-python/Project-1/README.md

-A simple game where the user guesses a number from 1 to 100 and gets feedaback based in their answer.
-Includes two modes of difficulty (Easy and Hard) where each mode has its respective number of guesses to get the correct answer.
+A game where the user attempts to guess a number from 1 to 100 and gets feedback based on their answer.
+Includes two modes of difficulty (Easy and Hard) where each mode has its respective number of chances to get the correct answer.